-Organist/Pianist Gary Brunotte performs his own brand of lyrical jazz, influenced by the tradition but in his own personal voice.
-Born and raised in a small town in Minnesota, he remembers, "My uncle played accordion, was self-taught and performed in the Navy band.
-In addition, my stepfather played country guitar and my other uncles all played instruments.
-I started taking accordion lessons when I was nine."
-He debuted as a professional musician at a New Year's Eve job when he was 11, switched to organ and performed with r&b and rock & roll bands as a teenager.
+Pianist/organist/vocalist/accordionist Gary Brunotte was born and raised in a small town in Minnesota, he started taking accordion lessons when he was nine and debuted as a professional musician at a New Year's Eve job when he was eleven.
+He switched to organ and performed with R & B and rock and roll bands as a teenager.
+He discovered jazz in the late 1960's and switched to piano while attending Berklee College of Music in the 1970's.

 Today Gary specializes in jazz standards, plus original compositions.
 He has recorded five CDs as leader.
 The first was a session with Eric Marienthal on sax, Jimmy Johnson on bass and Bill Berg on drums entitled "Yesterday's Dream."
 This 1993 release received excellent reviews in both JazzTimes and Billboard magazines.
 His second ("Conversations" in 2004) and third ("Smile" in 2005) recordings featured Gary on acoustic piano.